tkteun/PowerShell-Docs.nl-nl/gallery/concepts/script-psedition-support.md

 Get-Process -Name PowerShell

 C:\script.ps1
-C:\script.ps1 : The script 'script.ps1' cannot be run because it contained a "#requires" statement for PowerShell Core edition.
+C:\script.ps1 : The script 'script.ps1' cannot be run because it contained a "#requires" statement for PowerShell editions 'Core'.
 The edition of PowerShell that is required by the script does not match the currently running PowerShell Desktop edition.
 At line:1 char:1
 + C:\script.ps1
 + ~~~~~~~~~~~~~